Mike Weedall Author

 Mash Nurse

 When I mention this title to people, a typical reaction is, “Oh, like the television show MASH, right?”
 Not quite.
-While the hit movie and television series portrayed the difficult circumstances doctors and nurses played in Mobile Army Surgical Hospitals, in reality, there was little humor.
+While the hit movie and television series portrayed the difficult circumstances doctors and nurses faced in Mobile Army Surgical Hospitals, in reality, there was little humor.
 When there was joking during the surgeries, it was typically gallows humor, given the extreme and horrifying reality.
 What attracted me to this story was that in 1950, US Army nurses were required to be women.
 The conception many have that it was not until recently that females could serve near combat front lines is untrue.
 (The Army changed regulations in 1956 to allow men to serve as nurses.)

 Written as Historical Fiction, my book tells the story of a Reserve Army Nurse activated and thrust all too quickly into the horrors of combat surgery.
 Mary Belanger arrives in Korea with American lines struggling to hold on in the face of an overwhelming North Korean enemy.
 Overcoming her fear and lack of confidence to meet the standards needed, she slowly grows and becomes the Surgical Nurse for the Chief Surgeon.
 During the first six months of the war, Mary became a leader among the nurses staffing her MASH Unit.
 When the war looks almost won, China intervenes and sends hundreds of thousands of troops against the Allies.
-Through this all, she struggles with a deteriorating marriage and missing the abandoned baby her sister-in-law left back home.
+Through all this, she struggles with a deteriorating marriage and missing the abandoned baby her sister-in-law left back home.

-I hope my book helps focus attention on the amazing commitment and stories of the nurses who served in Korea, and the conflicts since then.
+I hope my book helps focus attention on the amazing commitment and stories of the nurses who served in Korea, and the military conflicts since then.
 If you’d like to read a sample, click that page.
 The book is available online or through your local bookstore.
 I work with Broadway Books here in Portland, and they’d be happy to help you by clicking https://www.broadwaybooks.net/book/9781977264282

 In the meantime, I continue to get strong interest and sales on my first book “Iva: The True Story of Tokyo Rose.”
 There’s more background on the tragic life of Iva Toguri on this website.
 Please be in touch if I can provide answers to any questions you may have.